heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 In this practical content, you will learn how to package, publish and run your own applications with Docker and Docker Compose.

-You will need the output (the JAR file) of the practical content from chapter [Java IOs](../../02.01-java-ios/).
+You will need the output (the JAR file) of the practical content from course [Java IOs](../../02.01-java-ios/).

-If you do not have the output of the practical content from chapter Java IOs, you can use the solution mentioned in the Java IOs chapter.
+If you do not have the output of the practical content from course Java IOs, you can use the solution mentioned in the Java IOs course.
 Clone and compile the solution to have the output for this practical content.

 ### Package your own applications with Docker